 Applicants are encouraged to exhaust other funding sources that can be used to pay for open access fees before applying to the Fund.
 If an alternate funding source is available that permits payment of submission or publication fees, this source should be used before applying to the fund.
 Open access fees are eligible expenses for Tri-Agency grants.
 See our tips and sample language for more information about requesting funds for open access costs in your grant applications.

 All authors must also meet the following criteria:

-- Must confirm status of grant funds that could cover APC’s before drawing on the Central OA Fund.
+- Must confirm status of grant funds that could cover APC’s before drawing on the Open Access Fund.

 - The article must be the result of research completed as part of their work at SFU.